Beneficiary Onboarding Module

 Step 2: Install the Script

 Next, include the eWalletUI.bundle.js script in your HTML page.
-We recommend using the defer attribute, as shown in the following script tag:
+We recommend using the defer attribute.

 <script defer src="eWalletUI.bundle.js"></script>